OAuth Client Credentials

 Request an access token

-is not passed in the request headers.
+You may receive a 415 HTTP status response if Content-Type: application/x-www-form-urlencodedis not passed in the request headers.

 import requests